puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 * In-operator not using case independent comparisons in Puppet 3.

 To fix, review the expectations against the Puppet language specification.

+For a detailed description of this issue, see [PUP-4130](#https://tickets.puppetlabs.com/browse/PUP-4130).

 ###Options